huggingface/blog/object-detection-leaderboard.md

 \\( \text{Recall} = \frac{TP}{(TP + FN)} = \frac{TP}{\text{all ground truths}} \\)
 </p>

-Note that TP, FP and FN depend on a predefined IoU threshold, and so do Precision and Recall.
+Note that TP, FP, and FN depend on a predefined IoU threshold, as do Precision and Recall.

 Now, we'll illustrate the relationship between Precision and Recall by plotting their respective curves for a specific target class, say "dog".
 We'll adopt a moderate IoU threshold = 75% to delineate our TP, FP and FN.
 Subsequently, we can compute the Precision and Recall values.
 For that, we need to vary the confidence scores of our detections.